EX34 Time to mature

 How long do you wait before you assess your work?
 Do you give your work adequate time to mature?
 I like to give my work a year or two for it to mature.
 It’s about letting go of expectations and preconceived ideas.
 This week we will revisit old work that you discarded close to the time of capture.

 High Key Photographs are predominantly white and are created with light tones.
 They can either be monochromatic or full of subtle colour.
 Usually, they don’t have a rich black in them, if they do, they are really tone drop outs.
-This week we are going to explore intentionally over exposing our photographs to create high key images.
+For this exercise we are going to explore intentionally over exposing our photographs to create high key images.

-This weeks exercise is around restricting yourself with a ten second exposure.
+This exercise is around restricting yourself with a ten second exposure.
 Personally, I will be exploring some colour abstracts with this restriction at the beach.
 But there are so many other things you can do with a set exposure length.
-Are restrictions good for creativity.
+Are restrictions good for creativity?
 I think so.

-This week we explore self portraiture.
-What does a self portrait tell you about the photographer.
+For this exercise, we explore self portraiture.
+What does a self portrait tell you about the photographer?

-This week we will explore the different emotional response to colour.
-Is it a universal response or a highly personal one.
+In this exercise, we will explore the different emotional responses to colour.
+Is it a universal response or a highly personal one?
 Movie makers think it’s universal as they tint various scenes to increase particular feelings.

 Horizontal lines calm viewers according to the theory.
 Let’s see what they do in your compositions?